Respecting priorities versus respecting preferences in school choice: When is there a trade-off?: The Generalized Mutually Best Pairs condition

 Now consider school $s_2$ in student $i_1$'s preferences.
 School $s_2$ is an irrelevant choice for student $i_1$ since that student is ranked first by school $s_3$ and they prefer school $s_3$ to school $s_2$.
 Hence, student $i_1$ will never be assigned to school $s_2$ in any envyfree allocation and we might as well remove them from the priority of school $s_2$.

-Building on this intuition, we can define for every school market an associated ``simplified school market" where students' preferences are truncated up to the best school they can get for sure (their ``safe school") and priorities are updated accordingly.
+Building on this intuition, we can define for every school market an associated ``simplified school market" where students' preferences are truncated at the best school they can get for sure (their ``safe school") and priorities are updated accordingly.
 In the example above this gives, after two additional rounds of truncations:

 This simplified market satisfies \cite{eeckhout2000uniqueness}'s mutually best pairs condition.
 We will formally show in Lemma \ref{lemma:same} below that, by construction, it admits the same set of envyfree allocations as the original market.
-Therefore, we can leverage the mutually best pairs condition to conclude that the original market admits a unique envyfree allocation and that DA is efficient.\footnote{In general, truncation will change the outcome of TTC so the fact that TTC yields the same outcome as DA in the simplified market does not necessarily mean that this property also applies in the original market.} $\square$ \end{example}
+Therefore, we can leverage the mutually best pairs condition to conclude that the original market admits a unique envyfree allocation and that DA is efficient.\footnote{In general, truncation will change the outcome of TTC so the fact that TTC yields the same outcome as DA in the simplified market does not necessarily mean that it will do so in the original market.} $\square$ \end{example}

-Following Example \ref{example:truncation}, we will consider, from now on, simplified markets where irrelevant choices have been removed from students' rank order lists through \textbf{iterated} truncations at the best ``safe school", and priority lists have been updated accordingly.
+Following Example \ref{example:truncation}, we will consider, from now on, simplified markets where irrelevant choices have been removed from students' rank order lists through iterated truncations at the best ``safe school", and priority lists have been updated accordingly.